 Warehouse insurance costs

-As a commercial building, warehouses store valuable products to maintain business operations, and they see a regular roster of employees coming and going on a daily basis.
-As the owner of the building, it’s imperative that you acquire the right type of warehouse insurance to protect the viability of the building, the products inside, and especially the people who work there each day.
+As a commercial building, warehouses store valuable products to maintain business operations.
+Moreover, they see a regular roster of employees coming and going on a daily basis.
+As the owner of the building, it’s imperative that you acquire the right type of warehouse insurance to protect the viability of the building.
+The same thing applies to the products inside and the people who work there each day.

 A standard warehouse general liability insurance policy includes between $1 million to $2 million of coverage.
 On average, that policy will cost between $77 and $109 per month to maintain that coverage and protection.